 We encourage students and families to start with savings, grants, scholarships, and federal student loans to pay for college.
 Students and families should evaluate all anticipated monthly loan payments, and how much the student expects to earn in the future, before considering a private student loan.

 Available for loans used to pay qualified higher education expenses at a degree-granting institution.
 Graduated Repayment Period (GRP) allows interest-only payments for 12 billing periods after principal and interest repayment begins.
-At the time of GRP request, the loan must be current (not past due).
+At the time of the GRP request, the loan must be current (not past due).
 Customers may request GRP during the six billing periods before and the 12 billing periods immediately after the loan first enters principal and interest repayment.
 GRP does not extend the loan term.
-GRP increases the Total Loan Cost and monthly payments after the GRP will be higher than they would have been without it.
+It increases the Total Loan Cost and monthly payments after the GRP will be higher than they would have been without it.

-This repayment example is based on a typical loan to a first-year graduate borrower who chooses a variable rate and the Fixed Repayment Option for a $10,000 loan, with two disbursements, a 0% disbursement fee, and a 7.91% variable APR.
-It works out to 27 payments of $25.00, 179 payments of $105.35 and one payment of $64.44, for a Total Loan Cost of $19,597.09.
-Variable rates may increase over the life of the loan.
+This repayment example is based on a typical Graduate School Loan for Health Professions made to a first-year graduate borrower who chooses a fixed rate and the Fixed Repayment Option for a $10,000 loan, with two disbursements, and a 9.11% fixed APR.
+It works out to 27 payments of $25.00, 179 payments of $116.19 and one payment of $57.89, for a Total Loan Cost of $21,530.90.

-Borrower or cosigner must enroll in auto debit through Sallie Mae.
-The rate reduction benefit applies only during active repayment for as long as the Current Amount Due or Designated Amount is successfully withdrawn from the authorized bank account each month, and may therefore be suspended during a forbearance or deferment period.
+Borrower or cosigner must enroll in auto debit through Sallie Mae to receive a 0.25 percentage point interest rate reduction benefit.
+This benefit applies only during active repayment for as long as the Current Amount Due or Designated Amount is successfully withdrawn from the authorized bank account each month and may be suspended during periods of forbearance or deferment, if available for the loan.

 Only the borrower may apply for cosigner release.
 Borrowers who meet the age of majority in their state may apply for cosigner release by providing proof of graduation (or completion of certification program), income, and U.S. citizenship or permanent residency (if your status has changed since you applied).
 In the last 12 months, the borrower must be current on all Sallie Mae serviced loans (including no hardship forbearances or modified repayment programs) and have paid ahead or made 12 on-time principal and interest payments on each loan requested for release.
-When the cosigner release application is processed, the borrower must demonstrate the ability to assume full responsibility of the loan(s) individually, and pass a credit review that demonstrates a satisfactory credit history including but not limited to no: open bankruptcy, open foreclosure, student loan(s) in default or 90 day delinquencies in the last 24 months.
+When the cosigner release application is processed, the borrower must demonstrate the ability to assume full responsibility of the loan(s) individually, and pass a credit review that demonstrates a satisfactory credit history including but not limited to no: open bankruptcy, open foreclosure, student loan(s) in default, or 90-day delinquencies in the last 24 months.
 Requirements are subject to change.

-Shortest qualification period based on a 3/29/18 review of national private loan programs offered by publicly-traded competitors.
+Shortest qualification period based on a May 31, 2019 review of national private loan programs offered by publicly-traded competitors.

-Borrowers and cosigners who have an available FICO® Score, may receive their score quarterly after the first disbursement of their loan.
+Borrowers and cosigners who have an available FICO® Score and a Sallie Mae loan with a current balance greater than $0, may receive their score quarterly after the first disbursement of their loan.
 The FICO® Score provided to you is the FICO® Score 8 based on TransUnion data, and is the same score that Sallie Mae uses, along with other information, to manage your account.
 FICO® Scores and associated educational content are provided solely for your own non-commercial personal review, use and benefit.
 This benefit may change or end in the future.
 FICO® is a registered trademark of the Fair Isaac Corporation in the United States and other countries.

-Health Professions Graduate Loans are made by Sallie Mae Bank or a lender partner.
+Sallie Mae loans are made by Sallie Mae Bank or a lender partner.

-Information advertised valid as of 5/25/2018.
+Information advertised valid as of 11/25/2019.